haashemi/uni-db-tutorial/README.md

 ## Create the tables

-Creating the tables are a bit tricky depending on your schema as there are multiple things you have to consider.
-Such as:
+Creating tables can be a bit tricky depending on your schema, since there are multiple things to consider, such as:

 1. [Data Types](https://www.postgresql.org/docs/current/datatype.html)
    - [Numerics](https://www.postgresql.org/docs/current/datatype-numeric.html)